Murihiku Regeneration Structure

 Murihiku Regeneration

-Through Murihiku Regeneration, the Papatipu Rūnanga want to be able to work closely and collaboratively with the Crown, to give voice to the Treaty partnership, and to ensure a clear, coherent plan for a prosperous Southland.
+Murihiku Regeneration wants to be able to work closely and collaboratively with the Crown, to give voice to the Treaty partnership, and to ensure a clear, coherent plan for a prosperous Murihiku-Southland.

 Murihik Regeneration Aspirations: